 Crazy Cajun

-Full of spicy andouille sausage and tender chicken chunks, Crazy Cajun’s meat gumbo is an original recipe and top menu seller, despite their popularity as a boil house.
-A time and temperature-controlled recipe to ensure the perfect balance of flavor and heat, employees have attested having a bowl a day is like the Cajun version of “chicken soup for the soul.”
+Full of spicy andouille sausage and tender chicken chunks, Crazy Cajun’s meat gumbo is an original recipe and top menu selle.
+A time- and temperature-controlled recipe perfectly balances flavor and heat.
 While you’re there, don’t miss the crawfish mac and cheese, another crowd-pleaser worth writing home about.

 A DIY Gumbo Crawl